dottjt/reddit_response/notes/types_of_users.md

 - Users I've messaged, but didn't get back.
   + User in database - One message from me, no message from them.
 - User I've messaged, and has gotten back to me.
   + User in database - One message from me, one message from them.

-- User completed